Beaches re-open after ‘keen diver’ Simon Nellist killed in shark attack

 “While killing individual sharks does not reduce the risk from shark bites, public education to stay out of the water when sharks are close to shore makes a difference,” he said.

-A local ocean swim planned for Sunday was cancelled “out of respect for the swimmer and his family”.
+Mr Nellist was reportedly training for Sunday’s Malabar Magic ocean swim.
+It has since been cancelled “out of respect for the swimmer and his family”.

+“The organising committee extends our thoughts and prayers to the family of Simon Nellist, who was so tragically taken yesterday,” event director Robert Lloyd said in a statement.

+“Out of respect for Simon and his family, and following wide consultation with Randwick Council and experienced, senior surf life-saving personnel, we believe that cancelling the 2022 swim is appropriate.”

-NSW Premier Dominic Perrottet labelled the fatal attack a “horrific tragedy”, saying the government extended its sympathies to the family of the man.
+NSW Premier Dominic Perrottet called the fatal attack a “horrific tragedy”, saying the government extended its sympathies to Mr Nellist’s family.

-“It’s a reminder to us all of the fragility of life,” the Premier said.
+“It’s a reminder to us all of the fragility of life,” he said.

 -with AAP